 You may find that a gaming chair or an executive chair is ideal for this.
 Many gaming chairs come with footrests, deeper recline ranges, adjustable lumbar support, and even an extra lumbar pillow.
 However, both executive chairs and gaming chairs are more expensive.

-Don’t buy a chair without confirming that it’s rated to support your weight.
+Don’t buy a chair without confirming that it’s rated to support your weight and body type.
 Picking an incompatible chair is a great way to either speed up your replacement timeline or void the warranty if there is one.
 Most average office chairs can support between 250 to 300 pounds.
 But you can find models that will support more weight.
 Typically, executive and gaming chairs have the highest weight capacities — sometimes going as high as 450 pounds.

 Armrests can be a nice-to-have feature for some people and a necessity for others.
 There are plenty of chairs that are supportive, with enhanced adjustments that don’t have armrests if you don’t like them.
 Additionally, if you like armrests, consider whether you want to be fixed, flip-up, or adjustable armrests.